Stealth1993/open_apps/README.md

 # 🚀 **One-Click App Launcher for Windows**

 ## **Launch Your Favorite Apps Instantly!** 🎯
 Tired of manually opening the same applications every day?
 This simple yet powerful Python script lets you launch all your frequently used Windows apps with just **one click**!
+Create your workspace with ease.

 ---